d99kris/rapidcsv/doc/rapidcsv_Document.md

 Write Document data to stream.

 **Parameters**
-- `pStream` specifies an output stream to write the data to.
+- `pStream` specifies a binary output stream to write the data to.

 ---